mitmproxy/mitmproxy_rs/mitmproxy-windows/README.md

 ## Redirector Development Setup

 1. Run `pip install -e .` to install `mitmproxy_windows` as editable.
-2. Run something along the lines of `mitmdump --mode osproxy:curl`.
+2. Run something along the lines of `mitmdump --mode local:curl`.
    You should see a `Development mode: Compiling windows-redirector.exe...` message.